You must make sure you upload the correct supporting documents with your online application form.

 1. Transcript of records (all students)

-All students should submit an original transcript in English, or an English translation signed and stamped by your home university.
-We are not able to accept transcripts unless they have been stamped and signed by your home university.
+All students need to submit an original transcript in English, or an English translation signed and stamped by your home university.
+We cannot accept electronic or unofficial transcripts unless they have been stamped and signed by your home university.

 2. Description of the grading system at your home university (all students)

 This will help our academic staff to understand your transcript.
-If we do not receive this, you could be rejected for a module that you are qualified for.
+If you do not send this, you could be rejected for a module that you are qualified for.

 4. Copy of the information page in your passport or ID card (all students)

-We require a copy of the information page of your passport, or if you are a European student we will accept a copy of your identity card.
-We will use this information to ensure you receive the correct advice regarding UK immigration.
+We need a copy of the information page of your passport or, if you are a European student and are applying to Leeds for a single semester, we will accept a copy of your identity card.
+We will use this information to make sure we give you the correct guidance about UK immigration.

-If you are going to renew your passport before travelling to the UK, please include a note in your application to let us know that your passport is being renewed, and include the nationality of the expected passport and an estimated date of its arrival.
-You should then submit a copy of your new passport by email as soon as you receive it.
+If you are going to renew your passport before travelling to the UK and you are applying to Leeds for a full academic year, please include a note in your application to let us know that you are renewing your passport.
+Please include the nationality of the expected passport and an estimated date of its arrival.
+You should then email a copy of your new passport to the Study Abroad team via firstname.lastname@example.org as soon as you receive it.